 ✓ Planning to reorder regularly over 2–3+ years

-✓ Understand basic UK compliance requirements
+✓ Understand basic UK import compliance requirements

 ✓ Can weather a first-order hiccup